-The average student attendance rate was approximately 91.13%.
+The average student attendance rate including HSP 1 and 2 was approximately 88.73%.
 The ratio of boys to girls is close to 3:2.
-The attendance rate for some displaced, international students under 80%.
-Such students are reported to DHA (Department of Home Affairs through PRISMS), after we issue them with a Notice of Intent to Report letter, as per DHA requirements.
+The attendance rate for some displaced, international students was 86.88%.
+Such students are reported to the Department of Home Affairs, after we issue them with a Notice of Intent to Report letter, as per DHA and the ESOS Act, requirements.
 After they leave, our attendance rate increases, significantly.
-Most of our students maintain an attendance rate that is close to 90%.
+Most of our students maintain an attendance rate that is in the high 90s.